IVSoftware/books-text-replacement/README.md

 ***
 **Book**

-This string replacement that you're wanting to do.
-Wouldn't it be easier if you had the `Synopsis` all separated out so that you could perform that action in a targeted way?
+The string replacement that you want to do might be easier if you had the `Synopsis` already separated out.
+Then you could perform a simple `string.Replace` in a targeted way.

     class Book
     {